lbelzile/experimental-F21/content/evaluations/02-problem-set.markdown

 ## Task 2: One-way analysis of variance

-Please use the same workflow as in Task 1.
+Please use the same workflow as in Task 1 and check out [Example 1.
+One way ANOVA](/example/01-onewayanova/) to get started.

 1. Download the data file `Study_1_Data.sav` for Experiment 1 from Bastian et al. (2014), [from OSF](https://osf.io/9k3sw/) and put it in the `data` folder.
 Load it in your Rmarkdown script using